Acne during pregnancy, what solutions?

 • Inflammatory acne which corresponds to a microbial proliferation inside these blackheads and whiteheads.
 At this stage, papules and pustules appear, even nodules.

-The causes of acne
+Causes of acne

-• Oily skin and pimples
+• Oily skin and spots

 • Dry skin and acne